pallavi-devop/Docker-assignment-/README.md

 </div>

-<h5>after this customise your nginx default page with your customised page
+<h5>After this, customise your nginx default page with your customised page
-by editing in the index.html file </h5>
+by editing the index.html file </h5>

 <b>Step 5 </b>